What factors enable change, based on the research introduced in the previous chapter?

 Some might build on an assumption that here lies the motivation for a community-led approach to sustainability which denies the role of private action and top-down governance.

 I don't have much interest in debating this assumption.
 What is more interesting is to generalise the quote above to human social networks of all types.
-For example, consider 'individuals' as a specific business operating in a market or small group of businesses.
+For example, consider 'individuals' instead as a specific business operating in a market or small group of businesses.
 Or similarly for governments (local or national).
 The crucial final sentence of the quote holds true for all these examples, as does the interplay with private action and top-down governance, where only "In some instances these self-organising regimes [of community action] have proved more effective...".

 Therefore Ostrom's theory explicitly embraces community, business (a.k.a. technology) and governance (a.k.a. infrastructure) but wraps them in a common set of rules and goals to help promote trust and transparency.
 It still remains, of course, that not all aspects of community, business or governance will accept the common rules.
 It is not clear in practice if this matters too much.
 Once the benefits of complying are evident they will simply switch attitudes.